cxsteph009/kickstarter-analysis/README.md

 Performing analysis on Kickstarter data to uncover trends

 Louise owns Kickstarter, a crowdfunding platform that allows project creators to add incentives for different pledge amounts.
+My goal is to help Louise gain insights on the performance of various campaigns all over the world.
+An initial look at the data comparing the various campaign categories based their outcome reveals the number of plays is significantly higher than any other category.
+They are also the most successful campaigns.
+Some other notable successful campaigns are documentary, hardware, and rock.

-My goal is to help Louise set up her incentives by first determining how much money people have pledged to campaigns historically.
+Louise also needs help setting up her incentives by first determining how much money people have pledged to campaigns historically.
 Is it $3? $10?
 Even \$50?

 Louise would benefit from additional visualization of the data so that she can see the outcomes of all the categories.